tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Signature Algorithms

 The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
+Clients which desire the server to authenticate via a certificate MUST send this algorithm.
-If a server is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST the server MUST close the connection with a fatal "missing_extension" alert.
+If a server
+is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST the server MUST close the connection with a fatal "missing_extension" alert.